Kelly Mark Logo

 Life before the design system: accessibility issues, inconsistent UI, and unclear system feedback

-While developers were shipping features quickly, the absence of a design system led to inconsistencies and cross-functional friction across the product.
+While developers shipped features quickly, the absence of a design system led to product inconsistencies and slowed down the handoff process.

 Design Challenge

-How might we create a scalable design system that unifies the product experience, streamlines design–developer handoff, and improves accessibility?
+How might I create a scalable design system that unifies the product experience, streamlines design–developer handoff, and improves accessibility?

 Auditing the application revealed usability gaps